ethereum/ethereum-org-website/src/content/nft/index.md

 This vision is being delivered right now.

-#### The end goal: Eth2
+#### A greener Ethereum: Eth2 {#eth2}

 Ethereum is currently going through a series of upgrades, known as Eth2, that will replace mining with [staking](/staking/).
 This will remove computing power as a security mechanism, and reduce Ethereum's carbon footprint by ~99.98%.
-Stakers commit funds instead of computing power to secure the network.
+In this world, stakers commit funds instead of computing power to secure the network.

 The energy-cost of Ethereum will become the cost of running a home computer multiplied by the number of nodes in the network.
 If there are 10,000 nodes in the network and the cost of running a home computer is roughly 400kWh per year.
 That's 4,000,000 kWh per year for the entire network.
 By comparison, that's 1.91% of the estimated yearly energy consumption of a huge company like Visa.